TheTalkingFist/Skeleton-Book-GSP/content/Geospatial Programming 4 - Geographic Information System (GIS).md

 No, it's not.
 But, we can project Earth's very non-flat mapping onto a flat plane.

+It's a reference systems for identifying locations and measuring features on flap (map) plane.

 There are a few ways to do this.

 ### Planar Projections